Nozbe/WatermelonDB/docs/Model.md

 }
 ```

 Mark the table name for this Model — the same you defined [in the schema](./Schema.md).

-Remember to add new Models to `Database`:
+Now add the new Model to `Database`:

 ```js
 // index.js